helipilot50/real-time-reporting-aerospike-kafka/architecture/part-2.md

 ![Data flow](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/helipilot50/real-time-reporting-aerospike-kafka/master/architecture/data-flow.puml&fmt=svg)
 *Data flow*

 This article, the code samples, and the example solution are entirely my own work and not endorsed by Aerospike.
 The code is available to anyone under the MIT License.
+This is PoC code and it is not production strength.

 ## The use case — Part 2

 A simplified use case for Part 2 consists of reading Ad events from a Kafka topic, aggregating/reducing the events with existing KPI values.
 In this case the KPIs are simple counters, but in the real-world these would be more complex metrics like averages, gauges, histograms, etc.

-The values are stored in a data cube implemented as a Complex Data Type ([CDT](https://www.aerospike.com/docs/guide/cdt.html)) or document in Aerospike.
-Aerospike provide fine-grained operations to read or write one or more parts of a document ([CDT](https://www.aerospike.com/docs/guide/cdt.html)) in a single, atomic, database transaction.
+The values are stored in a data cube implemented as a Document or Complex Data Type ([CDT](https://www.aerospike.com/docs/guide/cdt.html)) in Aerospike.
+Aerospike provide fine-grained operations to read or write one or more parts of a [CDT](https://www.aerospike.com/docs/guide/cdt.html) in a single, atomic, database transaction.

-The Core Aerospike cluster is configured to prfioritize consistency over availability to ensure that numbers are accurate and consistent for use with payments and billing.
+The Core Aerospike cluster is configured to prioritize consistency over availability to ensure that numbers are accurate and consistent for use with payments and billing.
 Or in others words: **Money**

-In addition to aggregating data, the event message is transformed and sent via another Kafka topic (and possible separate Kafka cluster) to be consumed by the Campaign Service as a GraphQL subscription.
+In addition to aggregating data, the new value of the KPI is sent via another Kafka topic (and possible separate Kafka cluster) to be consumed by the Campaign Service as a GraphQL subscription and providing a live update in the UI.
 Part 3 will cover the Campaign Service and GraphQL in detail.

 ![Impression sequence](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/helipilot50/real-time-reporting-aerospike-kafka/master/architecture/event-sequence-part-2.puml&fmt=svg)